kanaka/mal/docs/exercises.md

   A macro is necessary because a function would attempt to evaluate the first argument.

+- Implement quoting with macros.
+  The same remark applies.

 - Implement `apply`.

 - Implement maps using lists.